 The idea is, at the end of the summer holidays, to run a day of forest school activities for families with children under the age of 11.
 This will give children and their parents some opportunities to explore the woodland, make dens and enjoy some simple campfire cooking at the end of the day!
 This activity will form one of the first stages in local residents reclaiming the neglected and often mis-used semi-natural ancient woodland of Bailey's Wood.
 The activities will bring children, young people and their families together onto a part of the wood to play and create spaces to relax, have fun and develop creativity and respect for our natural environment.
-Preparation for the event includes a couple of community litter picks organised by the newly formed Friends of Baileys Wood.
 The event will help to raise the profile of the wood and the Friends group and will form one of the first stages in what is planned to be at least a 5 year project.

 What we'll deliver: